GustavoHennig/oneview-ansible/oneview-ansible.md

 #### Notes

-- A sample configuration file for the config parameter can be found at: https://github.com/HewlettPackard/oneview-ansible/blob/master/examples/oneview_config-rename.json
+- A sample configuration file for the config parameter can be found at: U(https://github.com/HewlettPackard/oneview-ansible/blob/master/examples/oneview_config-rename.json)

-- Check how to use environment variables for configuration at: https://github.com/HewlettPackard/oneview-ansible#environment-variables
+- Check how to use environment variables for configuration at: U(https://github.com/HewlettPackard/oneview-ansible#environment-variables)

+- Additional Playbooks for the HPE OneView Ansible modules can be found at: U(https://github.com/HewlettPackard/oneview-ansible/tree/master/examples)

 ---